 Side Dishes for Salmon

-Here are some of my favorite side dishes to go along this salmon, as well as any simple baked salmon recipe for that matter!
+Here are some of my favorite side dishes to go along this easy baked salmon, as well as any simple baked salmon recipe for that matter!
 As you can see the possibilities are endless!

 - Parmesan Orzo